vorcigernix/engineeringroles/developers/level2.md

 # Engineer L2
 > You made it to Level 2.
 This is more of a transitional level.
 We see a capability to move to L3, but you are not there yet.

+### Title
+*  Product engineer

+### Role description
+* Developer who delivers high-quality value and reaches sprint goals

+### Essential skills
+* Advanced knowledge of software engineering
+* Deep knowledge of the stack and the product
+* Very good collaboration with a team
+* Reviewing other engineers' code
+* Providing constructive feedback
+* Reaching sprint goals

+### Nice-to-have skills
+* Community involvement
+* Provides guidance to junior developers
+* Dives into new areas and suggests innovations

+### Setbacks
+* Poor communication with a team
+* Not active in problem-solving

+## OLD DESC

 *Same as L1 but also...*

 ### Should have